Baryons and baryoniums in the perspective of QCD sum rules: Baryoniums

 Besides, the QCD sum rule approach provides a powerful framework for studying baryonium states.
 By constructing suitable interpolating currents with well-defined $J^{PC}$ quantum numbers, one can systematically analyze the mass spectra and decay properties of these states within the QCD sum rule formalism.

 In Ref.~\cite{Chen:2016ymy}, Chen et al.~\cite{Chen:2016ymy} investigated hidden-charm baryonium states and identified the $J^{PC}=3^-$ channel as a prime candidate for experimental search based on QCD sum rules results.
 Unlike other configurations, the $3^-$ state is inaccessible via $S$-wave $[\bar{c} c+\pi \pi]$ and $[\bar{c} c \bar{q} q+\pi]$ structures, meaning its signal would not be obscured by common scattering backgrounds.
-This decoupling implies that observing a $3^-$ resonance would provide compelling evidence for a compact exotic structure.
+This decoupling implies that observing a $3^-$ resonance would provide strong motivation for a compact exotic interpretation, since this channel is inaccessible via common $S$-wave scattering backgrounds.
 Therefore, the study advocated for a dedicated search in the $D$-wave $J/\psi \pi \pi$ and $P$-wave $J/\psi \rho(\omega)$ modes.

 Later, an improved calculation incorporating higher-order nonperturbative terms $\langle\bar{q} q\rangle^2\langle G^2\rangle$ was performed by Wan et al~\cite{Wan:2019ake}.
 The authors constructed appropriate interpolating currents for $\Lambda_c$-$\bar{\Lambda}_c$ and $\Lambda_b$-$\bar{\Lambda}_b$ baryonium states: